csc-212-fall-2022/assignment-1/README.md

+# Assignment 1: Getting Started

+The purpose of this assignment is to make sure that you have a development environment set up and have basic familiarity with working with git.

+## Environment Prerequisites

+You are welcome to use whatever tools you want, though I recommend getting comfortable with some form of \*nix command line, be that Mac OS, Linux or WSL.

 # :wave: The Basics of GitHub

 ## 🤓 Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
-We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀
+We’ll also provide you with materials for further learning and a few ideas to get you started on our platform.

 ## :octocat: Git and GitHub